-Use Case Diagram
+Usage of the Use Case Diagram

-describe the goals that users or other systems want to achieve from interacting with the system.
+The Use Case diagram is used to describe the goals that users or other systems want to achieve from interacting with the system.
 They always describe the goal from the Actors' perspective, the details of the Use Case will describe the goal with more precision.